 Creating a corporate culture that can continue to drive the creation of new value is necessary for Nikon to achieve our Medium-Term Management Plan and make it into the foundation for sustainable growth.
 To this end, it is important to create an attractive environment that respects human rights and embraces diversity while enabling employees to reach their full potential.
 We believe that this represents one of Nikon Group’s most important social responsibilities.

 Specifically, Nikon engages in fair evaluations and treatment that emphasize performance regardless of age, gender, etc., and we provide support to help every individual employee consider their career independently and develop their skills.
 We are also responding to social and environmental change by creating a flexible, employee-friendly environment and building a workplace environment that safeguards employees’ health and peace of mind.
 Moreover, we believe that promoting the advancement of women in the workplace in Japan is an important issue to address.
 We will continue to establish a workplace environment where women working at the Nikon Group can play an active role.

 General Manager of Human Resources & Administration Division

-Main Initiatives and Results in the Year Ended March 31, 2018
+Main initiatives and results in the fiscal year ended March 31, 2020

-Frequency Rate of Lost Time Accidents at the Nikon Group
+Frequency rate of lost time accidents at Nikon Group

-We manage health and safety knowing that employee health and safety is a foundation of business activities.
-The frequency rate of lost time accidents* in the year ended March 31, 2018 was 0.40 for Nikon and 1.07 for Group companies in Japan.
-Viewed by overseas region, the rate was 1.55 for Nikon's Group companies in Europe, 0.51 for Group companies in the Americas, and 0.41 for Group companies in Asia and Oceania.
+The Nikon Group manages health and safety knowing that employee health and safety is a vital foundation of business activities.
+The frequency rate of lost time accidents* in the fiscal year ended March 31, 2020 was 0.20％ for Nikon and 0.61％ for the Group companies in Japan.
+Viewed by overseas region, the rate was 1.37％ for the Group companies in Europe, 1.04％ for the Group companies in the Americas, and 0.10％ for the Group companies in Asia and Oceania.

 - * The number of deaths and injuries resulting from occupational accidents per million hours worked, which is used as an index for the frequency of occupational accidents.